 In addition to editing your .bashrc file as outlined in the example above, programs that you install can also modify your .bashrc file.
-For example, if you follow the procedure outlined in Working with a Miniconda environment, there may be a section added to your .bashrc file (if you didn't use the -b batch option) that automatically loads your conda environment every time you sign in to Discovery.
+For example, if you follow the procedure outlined in Using Miniconda, there may be a section added to your .bashrc file (if you didn't use the -b batch option) that automatically loads your conda environment every time you sign in to Discovery.
 See the figure below for an example of this: